qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Data-defined property menu for symbol

-There are different layers for each symbol (e.g. fill style, fill color, stroke color, etc...), so each layer requires a unique name to avoid conflicts.
-After selecting :guilabel:`Store data in the project`, a window opens asking you to select the :guilabel:`Type` of the field and providing a way to give the auxiliary field a unique name.
-For the :guilabel:`Fill color` field, the next window is opened:
+There are different attributes for each symbol (e.g. fill style, fill color, stroke color, etc...), so each auxiliary field representing an attribute requires a unique name to avoid conflicts.
+After selecting :guilabel:`Store data in the project`, a window opens and displays the :guilabel:`Type` of the field and prompts you to enter a unique name for the auxiliary field.
+For example, when creating a :guilabel:`Fill color` auxiliary field the following window opens:

 .. figure:: img/auxiliary_storage_symbol_name.png
    :align: center